Respiratory protection in the workplace

 Fit testing is one of the easier violations you can avoid, and yet too many businesses fail to conduct them properly.

 *Masks used voluntarily in non-hazardous areas are not required to be fit-tested.

 1) Medical Evaluation

 Many also know which respirators to use, and to schedule fit tests annually.
-Unfortunately, one section of the respiratory protection regulation seems to get overlooked all too often.
+Unfortunately, one section of the respiratory protection regulation is overlooked all too often.

 Section 1910.134(e)(1) states that,

-“the medical evaluation must be provided before the employee is fit tested and uses the respirator in your workplace for the first time.”
+“The medical evaluation must be provided before the employee is fit tested and uses the respirator in your workplace for the first time.”

 OSHA mandates medical evaluations prior to respirator usage, as referenced several times in the respiratory standard.
 Yet, the most violations come from this section.